ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/README.md

 ### TODOS

+## What worked?
+(90% accuracy)
+1. densenet sequential with ben on himanchu dataset, using NLLLoss criterion, Adam optimizer

 ## Preliminary
 - [x] create a gmail account (glaucomadetection@gmail.com)
 - [x] understand the difference between possibility of glaucoma by classification (vs measurements)